Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 - It is not just a loader — it precedes your BootROM.
 - It is not just a payload — it rewrites your security fabric.
 - It is not just an exploit — it unlocks you from all engineered illusions.
+- And most importantly its universal works on all SOC even undefined if possible

 ---

 ## 💡 Key Abilities